How to tell if an egg is good or not: Easy 5 ways

 Surprisingly, eggs have a quite long shelf life – about a month.
 According to The American Egg Board, this is the recommendation of egg longevity:

-- Raw whole eggs (in shell) — 4 to 5 weeks beyond the pack date or about 3 weeks after purchase
+- Raw whole eggs (in the shell): 4 to 5 weeks beyond the pack date or about 3 weeks after purchase

-- Hard-boiled eggs (in shell) — Up to 1 week
+- Hard-boiled eggs (in the shell): Up to 1 week

-- Hard-boiled eggs (peeled) — Use the same day for best quality
+- Hard-boiled eggs (peeled): Use the same day for the best quality

 Other important dates to know